 Download speeds are much slower using the Secure Core network given the increased encryption overhead and the extra distance the data has to travel.

-Additional Security Features We’d Like to See
+Additional Features We’d Like to See

 A seriously improved ad blocker.
 As demonstrated above, NetShield just isn’t good enough.
 We like that it’s included in the app, but Proton VPN desperately needs to improve it.